 It also develops, at the request of specialists, platelet-rich plasma (PRP) preparations from the patient's own blood, a product high in tissue growth factors, which helps to restore the integrity of injured tissues more quickly.

 It has a highly qualified Immunohematology Laboratory, where, in addition to performing pretransfusion compatibility tests, immunohematological checks of pregnant women, fetus-maternal compatibility in the umbilical cords of all newborns, the study and diagnosis of hemolytic anemias and immunohematological determinations in general, acts as a reference center in Immunothermatology for other laboratories.

-It has established a Quality Management System certified by ISO 9001:2008 that accredits the correct organization of the Service.
+It has implemented and certified a Quality Management System that meets the requirements of the UNE-EN ISO 9001:2015 standard.